Purna River (tributary of Tapti)

-The Purna River is a river of Western India.
+The Purna River is a river of Central and Western India.
 It is one of the chief tributaries of the Tapti river and empties into it at Changdev in Jalgaon, Maharashtra.

 Etymology

 The word purna means complete in Sanskrit.
-It was also called the Payoshni or the Paisani (Sanskrit word meaning Ambrosia), which is mentioned in the Mahabharata as being located in the territory of Vidarbha at the northern entrance of the Dandaka Forest.
+It was also called the Payoshni or the Paisani (Sanskrit word meaning Ambrosia), which is mentioned in the Mahabharata as being located in the territory of Vidarbha and Khandesh at the northern entrance of the Dandaka Forest.
 There are other rivers also named Purna (the Khadakpurna and the Katepurna).

 Several comparative societies are named after the Purna river, as is the Purnamai Vidyalaya, a high school in Muktainagar taluka (Purna referring to the river and Maai meaning mother).
 The Purna is a major tributary of the Tapti river.

 Description

 The Purna is the main water source for the Muktainagar, Malkapur region.
-It rises in the eastern Satpura Range of southern Madhya Pradesh, and flows westward, draining Maharashtra's Marathwada, Vidarbha region before merging with the Tapi river.
+It rises in the eastern Satpura Range of southern Madhya Pradesh, and flows westward, draining Maharashtra's Vidarbha region before merging with the Tapi river.
 The total length of the river is 334 km.

-The watershed lies mostly in the eastern Vidarbha region of Maharashtra state and is nearly 18,929 square kilometres.
+The watershed lies mostly in the Western Vidarbha region of Maharashtra state and is nearly 18,929 square kilometres.

 The Purna originates in Pokharni village which is 2 km away from Bhainsdehi.
 Bhainsdehi is a tehsil in the Betul district of Madhya Pradesh, adjoining the Amravati district of Maharashtra.
 The river flows through Akola, Buldhana, and Jalgaon districts.
 Pilgrims are present along its banks at Muktabai temple at Muktainagar and Changdev temple at Changdev village.

 The river is habitat for many fish species and birds like Bagda, ducks etc. Hatnur dam is built on the Purna near Hatnur village.
 This dam is the largest dam in northern Maharashta.
 It has a huge water reservoir.